 As alarming as the relentless creep of the scale was throughout pregnancy, you may not have as much weight to lose as you think.
 According to the March of Dimes1, most women lose about 10 pounds right after birth and a bit more in the first week as they shed the placenta and other artifacts of pregnancy.
 Weight loss often continues in the following days and weeks; according to the National Institutes of Health2, most women lose half of their pregnancy weight by about six weeks after delivery.
-If you are breastfeeding, this may also increase weight loss, as you use stored fat, along with calories from your diet, to make milk.3
+If you are breastfeeding, this may also increase postpartum weight loss, as you use stored fat, along with calories from your diet, to make milk.3

 - Steer clear of higher-mercury fish such as king mackerel, orange roughy, shark and swordfish if you are breastfeeding.
 Use lower-mercury seafood such as catfish, pollock, salmon, shrimp and canned light tuna instead, but limit to 12 ounces per week.8

 - Include extra protein and calcium in your diet if you are breastfeeding.
 The RDA for protein during lactation is 71 grams9; calcium is 1,000 milligrams10.
-Jenny Craig follows expert guidelines that meets or exceeds the recommendations for breastfeeding mothers on the program
+Jenny Craig follows expert guidelines that meet or exceeds the recommendations for breastfeeding mothers on the program

 5. Don’t skip meals.